davidmickev/trading-visualizer/README.md

 1. Trade functionalities are currently excluded from public version.
 2. Trade indicators and studies are performed by https://github.com/mrjbq7/ta-lib/blob/master/README.md in addition to personal configurations.

-2. Releasing generic public TA Lib examples by EOW.
+3. Releasing generic public TA Lib examples by May EOM.
-3. Generic trade functionality examples will be provided May 24th.
+4. Generic trade functionality examples will be provided May EOM.
-4. Uploading different graph models with included technical analasys indicators on current plots.
+5. Uploading different graph models with included technical analasys indicators on current plots.
-5. Releasing some research behind TA Lib correlations.
+6. Releasing some research behind TA Lib correlations.